hklchung/GAN-GenerativeAdversarialNetwork/README.md

 3. Created the discriminator and generator models
 4. Stacked the two models into GAN
 5. Train the GAN (process as per DCGAN, see above)

+You can also try to configure the below settings.
+1. GAN network architecture
+2. Values of dropout, LeakyReLU alpha, BatchNormalization momentum
+3. Change optimiser from RMSProp to Adam
+4. Try various kinds of noise sampling, e.g. uniform sampling
+5. Soft labelling
 </p>
 </details>